-Kiasma presents and collects the latest contemporary art.
-There are currently more than 8,600 works in the collection, with new acquisitions adding about 150 works every year.
-Kiasma mainly collects works by Finnish artists and artists living in nearby countries.
-It also adds to the collection by commissioning new work from artists.
+Kiasma presents and collects the very latest works in contemporary art.
+There are currently about 8500 works in the collections, and about 150 more are added every year.
+As Kiasma’s collections are part of the collections of the Finnish National Gallery, they are an important part of Finnish cultural heritage.
+Kiasma focuses mainly on works by Finnish artists as well as artists living in nearby countries.
+The museum also adds to its collections by commissioning new work.

-Acquisitions by Kiasma are in the hands of an Acquisitions Committee, whose members include experts from Kiasma and two external artist members.
-Decisions are made by the Museum Director at the presentation of the Chief Curator of collections.
+Acquisitions by Kiasma are in the hands of the Acquisitions Committee, which is made up of experts from Kiasma as well as two artist or other external experts.
+The Chief Curator of collections presents the committee’s suggestions to the Museum Director, who makes the decision regarding purchase.
 The Acquisitions Committee keeps abreast of exhibitions and events in the art scene.
 Works are purchased from galleries as well as directly from artists themselves.
 Within its means, Kiasma also produces or co-produces works for its exhibitions, from which the works may end up in the museum’s collections.

 The collection is also added to by donations.
-The most important donated collections in Kiasma are the Porkkana Collection, the Kouri Collection collected by Pentti Kouri and donated to Kiasma by Ministry of Education and Culture, and works by Kalervo Palsa that were donated to the museum by Maj-Lis Pitkänen.
+The most important donated collections in Kiasma are the Kouri Collection collected by Pentti Kouri and donated to Kiasma by Ministry of Education and Culture, the Porkkana Collection, and works by Kalervo Palsa that were donated to the museum by Maj-Lis Pitkänen.